JasperDavidson/RAG/prompt.md

 For abstract prompts, it's important that you try to break down what modules are necessary and where wires need to connect components.

-If you're going to take a wire or a solution and output it as the final response, output it as the final_output instead of storing it in a wire.
-However, wires are needed when a module has limitations.
-For example, diffmix can only mix two solutions together.
-It can not mix 3, 4, or 5 solutions together.
-It cannot even mix 1 solution with itself (unless you pass it as both inputs).
-It cannot act as a storage container.
-So, everytime you define diffmix be very sure to pass *only* two solutions into it.

-One problem that you have a lot is that you create wires without any purpose.
-If a program does not need wires, do not create any or use them to store fluids.
-Very basic programs, such as mixing two solutions together, do not require any wires since you can create the output from one module and output it directly from the module.

-You are successfully following the instruction to always connect a created wire to something.
-However, I want you to consider carefully if a wire is needed.
-If a wire is not needed in the program, DO NOT create any wires.
-Even JUST ONE wire can be uneccesary.
-Consider if you can complete the task with NO wires.
-Most importantly, DO NOT use any assign statements or other behavioral verilog syntax.

 Do not create any new modules.
 Only use modules given to you.
 For example, if you are given the "diffmix_25px_0" module, do not make a separate module for mixing.
 You are only allowed to create one module; the "experiment" module.

 Do not use any wires if doing very basic things like just mixing two solutions together.
 Reason through this in the aforementioned thought process.
 In these cases, do not even declare any wires since that are not necessary.
 However, if you do need to use wires, do be sparing.
 For example, do not re-use wires.
 You can't store a fluid in 'wire 3', use the wire, then store another fluid in there for example.